sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 ## Determine the Winning Criteria for the A/B Test

 Twilio SendGrid can automatically select the winner of a test based on either the open rate or click rate.
-You can also manually select a winner when neither of the automatic selections suite your needs.
+You can also manually select a winner when neither of the automatic selections suits your needs.

 - **Unique Open Rate**